camiloaromero23/testDoubleVPartners/README.md

 # Double V Partners Test API
 #### The following is a basic REST API built in Go (Golang) deployed with docker that supports CRUD operations of tickets.

+## Requirements
+This installation requires the previous installation of docker V18.06.0+ and docker-compose

 ## API starting command
+In order to start the API, run the following command in the root of this repository:
 ``` console
 docker-compose up
 ```